tmtmtmtm/stance-viewer-jekyll/README.md

 voted on that issue.

 ``Stancer-UK`` is a version of this working on UK vote data.
-It's built on GitHub, and can be viewed at http://ukvotes.discomposer.com/
+It's built on GitHub Pages, and can be viewed at http://ukvotes.discomposer.com/

 ## Details